CMakeTargetsFile¶

 declarations (i.e., its configuration) change.

-The purpose of this module is to simplify the automated creation of binary targets by allowing their settings to be declared in a standardized JSON configuration file.
+The purpose of this module is to simplify the automated creation of binary targets and depdencies by allowing their settings to be declared in a standardized JSON configuration file.
+Thus, the build specification of a target and its usage requirements can be easily defined.
 The structure of this file is defined using a JSON schema.
 Various commands are provided to read and interpret this configuration file.

 anywhere in the project's directory.